shorterzakhena/Cisco-Small-Business-Network/README.md

 After configuring the devices, I used the ping command to test connectivity between the PCs and verify that the network was working correctly.
 Ping Test (screenshots)

+**Troubleshooting**
+During the setup, I checked the physical connections, device interfaces.
+IP addresses, and default gateway settings to make sure the devices were configured correctly.
+If a device could not communicate with another device, I checked the cable connections and network configuration and corrected the settings before testing the connections again.

+**Skills Demonstrated**
+- Cisco Packet Tracer
+- Basic network topology design
+- Router configuration
+- Switch configuration
+- IP Addressing
+- Default gateway configuration
+- Network connectivity testing
+- basic network troubleshooting